 “Our next phase will be to match fishermen in specific regions and fisheries with scientists and managers in those areas to collect data points that support specific projects ad research needs,” Lindsey Bloom, manager of Salmon State’s Salmon Habitat Information Program (SHIP), said.

 “The amount of participation and interest from the industry, commercial fishing groups and fishermen was so positive,” Bloom continued.
-“We were blown away by the amount of organizations and associations willing to endorse and support this project.”
+“We were blown away by the (number) of organizations and associations willing to endorse and support this project.”

 “Skipper Science is providing a streamlined path for fisheries researchers to connect with fishers about the changes that they’re seeing on the water and share their knowledge with scientists in a highly collaborative and positive way, especially for the times and places that research boats can’t cover,” Kerim Aydin, a fishery biologist with the Alaska Fisheries Science Center, explained.